mahameddalmar20034-cpu/Scripting-with-Bash/README.md

 Set -e
-What this command does is end the script as soon as there is a non zero exit code and prevents the rest of the script from being executed.This is essential as it proctects the system and allows for easy debugging.However sometimes there is a non zero exit code but we still want teh rest of the script to execeute so it isnt always necessary.An example of this:
+What this command does is end the script as soon as there is a non zero exit code  following a failed command.It prevents the rest of the script from being executed.This is essential as it proctects the system and allows for easy debugging.However sometimes there is a non zero exit code but we still want the rest of the script to execeute so it isnt always necessary.An example of this:

 set -e